mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 So I am here, climbing the mountain, so I cannot forget myself.
 But if I want to know the real rhythm of life or mountain’s life, I have to completely devote myself fully to the mountain’s life, constantly.
 That means fly away; I should fly away.
 That means forget the wild ducks; flown away.
 But on the other hand the Zen Master grasps him, because don’t forget *you*.

 So “you are there”, “fly free from you” – [that contradiction], but both completely working together.
 Where?
-That is real reality, or moment.
+That is real reality, or *moment*.
 You have to be there, you have to act there.

-That is pretty hard because you have to balance both.
+That is pretty hard, because you have to balance both.
 How can you balance?
 Where?
-Not in the intellectual sense; right in the moment.
+Not in the intellectual sense... right in the moment.
 That’s why it’s pretty hard.
 That is so-called *practice*.
 We have to practice.

 #### 59:15